kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/WindowsDHCPscope.png?raw=true "Import JSON")

-Next we will introduce the helper address statement on the management Vlan's SVI.
-Connect to switch ***TBD*** and paste the following configuration:
+Next we will introduce the helper address statement on the management Vlan's SVI to point to the Windows DHCP server.
+Connect to switch ***3850*** and paste the following configuration:

 ```
   interface Vlan 5
-     ip helper-address 192.168.5.1
+     ip helper-address 198.18.133.1
 ```

 ## Lab Section 2 - DNA Center Discovery